ssnat/GoFM/README.md

 ./GoFM -d /path/to/your/music/directory
 ```

-By default, GoFM listens on port 8090 and all available network interfaces.
+By default, GoFM listens on port 8090.
 You can customize the server's behavior using the following command-line options:

 ```
 -p int